Take your management skills up a notch.

 For All Training Participants

-Everyone attending Shared Power in Supervision will receive a copy of the book: Leading for Justice: Supervision, HR, and Culture by Rita Sever.
+Everyone attending Shared Power in Supervision is encouraged to get a copy of the book: Leading for Justice: Supervision, HR, and Culture by Rita Sever.
+This is one of the key resources we refer to in the training.

 person sitting with a book called Leading for Justice in their lap